guijan/libobsd/CONTRIBUTING.md

 `getopt()`, but Mingw provides it for you.
 Mingw's headers also require less kludging than Windows' and the project provides export libraries Microsoft doesn't like advapi32.def.
 Thus, Microsoft's documentation is not strictly correct when used for understanding Mingw.
-For instance, Microsoft's the RtlGenRandom documentation tells us to use the runtime loader to access the function, but Mingw's advapi32.def allows us to link against the library that contains it at compile time.
+For instance, Microsoft's RtlGenRandom documentation tells us to use the runtime loader to access the function, but Mingw's advapi32.def allows us to link against the library that contains it at compile time.